 The availability of good food is one of the reasons for such a healthy population.
 But it's also the relationship they have with it that is so healthy.
 Food is more than something you shove in your face as you run from one place to another.
-It is a time to enjoy the flavors and company of friends and family.
+It is to feed a healthy body and soul.
+Meal times are designed to enjoy the flavors and company of friends and family.

 For many of us in the States, it is a rare meal that we stop and enjoy each other and our food for more than a half hour.
 Our meals are often rushed, processed, and devoid of real nutrition.
-But in France, you will discover the joy of really eating!
+But while eating in Paris, you will discover the true of meals!

 If you sit down for lunch in Paris, expect a long, leisurely lunch.
 Even with my many trips, it still takes me a day or two to adjust.
 Lunch will often consist of three courses.
 And lingering over coffee is a must.
 Two hours is common.

-Dinner is similar, long and enjoyable, relaxing and nourishing.
+Dinner is similar, long and enjoyable, relaxing and nourishing - just relax.